Last Updated on September 29, 2022

 How much does it cost to eat at Wicked Spoon?

-The breakfast buffet price is $38 per person for adults, and children age 5-10 can eat all they want for $19.95.
+The breakfast buffet price is $38 per person for adults, and children aged 5-10 can eat all they want for $19.95.
 Lunch is just slightly more expensive at $45 per adult, and the price is $22.50 for children.
 Children who are younger than five can eat for free with a paying adult.
+See our complete Wicked Spoon prices and hours chart here.

 The Wicked Spoon buffet also offers a bottomless beverage package (for adults only!) for $21 per person.